Family child care providers have a variety of retirement plans to choose from when contributing money towards their retirement.

 The traditional IRA (also called a regular IRA) is probably the most well-know retirement plan.
 Here are its main components:

-Eligibility: You are eligible to contribute to a traditional IRA if you are not covered by an employer's retirement plan (whether you are single or married).
-In 2013, if you are married and eligible to be covered by an employer's retirement plan, you are eligible to contribute to a traditional IRA if you make less than $115,000 (married, filing jointly).
-The income limits are $116,000 for 2014
+Eligibility: You are eligible to contribute to a traditional IRA if you are not covered by an employer’s retirement plan (whether you are single or married).
+In 2017, if you are married and eligible to be covered by an employer’s retirement plan, you are eligible to contribute to a traditional IRA if you make less than $119,000 (married, filing jointly).

 Contribution limits: You may contribute up to $5,500 of your profit each year, or up to $6,500 each year if you are age 50 or older.
-(These are 2013-2014 limits.)
-You don't have to contribute the maximum each year.
+(These are 2017 and 2018 limits.)
+You don’t have to contribute the maximum each year.
 Some investment funds allow you to set up an IRA for less than $3,000.